Translation (relic)

-The date of a translation of a saint's relics was celebrated as a feast day in its own right.
+The date of a translation of a saint's relics was often celebrated as a feast day in its own right.
 For example, on January 27 is celebrated the translation of the relics of St. John Chrysostom from the Armenian village of Comana (where he died in exile in 407) to Constantinople.
-The most commonly celebrated feast days, however, are the dies natales (the day on which the saint died, not the modern idea of birthday).
+The most commonly celebrated feast days are the dies natales (the day on which the saint died, not the modern idea of birthday).

 Relics sometimes travelled very far.
 The relics of Saint Thyrsus at Sozopolis, Pisidia, in Asia Minor, were brought to Constantinople and then to Spain.
 His cult became popular in the Iberian Peninsula, where he is known as San Tirso or Santo Tirso.
 Some of his relics were brought to France: Thyrsus is thus the titular saint of the cathedral of Sisteron in the Basses Alpes, the Cathédrale Notre Dame et Saint Thyrse.
 Thyrsus is thus the patron saint of Sisteron.
 Liborius of Le Mans became patron saint of Paderborn, in Germany, after his relics were transferred there in 836.

 History

 In the early church, the disturbance, let alone the division, of the remains of martyrs and other saints, was not of concern or interest, much less practised.
 It was assumed that they would remain permanently in their often-unidentified resting places in cemeteries and the catacombs of Rome (but always outside the walls of the city, continuing a pagan taboo).
 Then, martyriums began to be built over the site of the burial of saints.
 It came to be considered beneficial to the soul to be buried close to saintly remains, and as such, several large "funerary halls" were built over the sites of martyr's graves, the primary example being the Old Saint Peter's Basilica.

 The earliest recorded removal of saintly remains was that of Saint Babylas at Antioch in 354.
-However, partly perhaps because Constantinople lacked the many saintly graves of Rome, translations soon became common in the Eastern Empire, even though it was still prohibited in the West.
+Perhaps partly because Constantinople lacked the many saintly graves of Rome, translations soon became common in the Eastern Empire, even though it was still prohibited in the West.
 The Eastern capital was able to acquire the remains of Saints Timothy, Andrew and Luke.
 The division of bodies also began; the 5th-century theologian Theodoretus declaring that "Grace remains entire with every part".
 An altar slab dated 357, found in North Africa but now in the Louvre, records the deposit beneath it of relics from several prominent saints.

 Non-anatomical relics, above all that of the True Cross, were divided and widely distributed from the 4th century.
 In the West a decree of Theodosius I only allowed the moving of a whole sarcophagus with its contents, but the upheavals of the barbarian invasions relaxed the rules, as remains needed to be relocated to safer places.